bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 example, specifically `/usr/lib/libc-2.22.so` is needed, software will access it via that path.

-In these instances there is a high possibility that the requested file is a dependency, possibly a picky one such that failing to provide the current file will cause a failure.
-Thus, Bedrock Linux will provide the given file from the same ~{stratum~} as the program which requested it came from.
-If `apt-get` from a "linuxmint" ~{stratum~} requests `/etc/apt/sources.list`, the linuxmint copy of `/etc/apt/sources.list` is provided.
+In these situations there is a strong possibility that the requested file is a dependency, possibly a picky one such that failing to provide the exact file will cause a failure.
+In these situations Bedrock Linux will provide the given file from the same ~{stratum~} as the program which requested it came from.
+If `apt-get` from a Linux Mint ~{stratum~} requests `/etc/apt/sources.list`, the Linux ~mint copy of `/etc/apt/sources.list` is provided.
 Thus, dependencies - and hence environmental expectations - are met.

 ### {id="implicit-access"} Implicit Access

-~{implicit~} access occurs when neither a *specific* path *nor* a specific ~{stratum~} is provided.
-In these instances Bedrock Linux is afforded some freedom to chose which file from which ~{stratum~} to chose.
+~{implicit~} access occurs when neither a specific path nor a specific ~{stratum~} is provided.
+In these situations Bedrock Linux is afforded some freedom to chose which file from which ~{stratum~} to chose.
 However, the possibility of a specific environment expectation remains in these situations, and thus care must be taken.